schopra6/Wikinlg/README.md

  `cd models`

- `python train_t5_gen.py --data-path <train+dev data> --language "english" --model-name "t5-base" --save-dir "models/" --log-dir "log/" --batch_size "32" --epochs "5"`
+ `python train_t5_gen.py --data-path <directory to save Wikinlg train and test data> --language "english" --model-name "t5-base" --save-dir "models/" --log-dir "log/" --batch_size "32" --epochs "5"`

 Input data must be in csv format with triples and text as columns.
 Triples must be a list of list of triples per instance.

+## Inference

+Say how to generate and where the generated text are stored

 ## Evaluation

+Say which test data is used and which evaluation script to use

 For evaluation , please refer https://github.com/WebNLG/GenerationEval repository.